-A minimum of two (2) letters of reference is required for an application to be considered complete, and three (3) letters are preferable.
+A minimum of THREE (3) letters of recommendation is required for an application to be considered complete.
 These should be from persons qualified to evaluate your academic and professional abilities.

 - Letter from a VUMC faculty mentor committed to the candidate’s career development

 - Letter from a VUMC program director, division director, or department chair assuring approximately 80% protected time for research and that the applicant will be free from clinical duties during MPH classes

 The Vanderbilt MPH Program does not require that applicants submit a writing sample.